Jamaree Salyer: Professional career

-Salyer was drafted by the Los Angeles Chargers in sixth round, 195th overall, of the 2022 NFL Draft.
+Salyer was selected by the Los Angeles Chargers in sixth round, 195th overall, of the 2022 NFL draft.
 He was thrust into the starting lineup in Week 4 following an injury to left tackle Rashawn Slater, and remained the starter the rest of the season.
+He started in al 17 games for the Chargers in the 2023 season.
+In the 2024 season, he appeared in all 17 games and started four.